ayoayco/McFly/README.md

 This is a Proof of Concept and testing ground for using [Nitro](https://nitro.unjs.io) and vanilla JS custom elements using my [Web Component Base](https://ayco.io/n/web-component-base) class.

+## Ambitious Goals
+We want a way to:
+1. create web apps with vanilla custom elements
+1. write real .HTML files
+1. no frameworks or reactivity libraries on the browser
+1. easy server APIs authoring
+1. server-side pre-rendering
+1. control on when and where JS is downloaded for interactive elements

+## Special directories
+**1. `src/pages`**
+- file based routing for `.html` files
+- directly use custom elements (no registry maintenance needed)

+**2. `src/components`**
+- custom element constructor class files go here (only `.js` files for now)
+- all components are automatically registered using their file names (e.g., a `hello-world.js` component can be used as `<hello-world>` element)

 ## Setting up

 Do the following steps to get you started: